 - Recognising that clinical trials are an essential component of the care of children with cancer

-We conducted a News Poll (February 2014) that revealed that 80% of Australian’s don’t know more children die from cancer than any other disease.
+We conducted a News Poll (February 2014) which revealed 80 per cent of Australians do not know that more children die from cancer than any other disease.

-Last year The Kids’ Cancer Project supported a national and international campaign that recognises that September as Childhood Cancer Awareness Month and increase awareness nation wide.
+In 2015, The Kids’ Cancer Project supported a national and international campaign recognising September as Childhood Cancer Awareness Month to increase awareness nation-wide.

 Most importantly, The Kids’ Cancer Project is funding $4.4 million in to childhood cancer research in 2015/16 financial year.

 Founder and Director of the charity, Col Reynolds OAM, voiced his passion as he continues the work he started in 1993.